MicrosoftDocs/entra-docs/docs/verified-id/using-facecheck.md

 When the camera is turned on the mobile device, live footage is captured on the mobile device.
 This footage is then passed to Verified ID who uses it to invoke services of Azure AI services.

-Data isn't store by or keep by any of the services Microsoft Authenticator, Verified ID, or Azure AI.
+Data isn't stored by or kept by any of the services Microsoft Authenticator, Verified ID, or Azure AI.
 Furthermore, the footage isn't shared with the verifier application either.
 The verifier application only gets the confidence score in return.
 In an AI based system the confidence score is the probability percentage answer for a query to the system.
 For this scenario the confidence score is the likelihood the Verified ID user photo matches user capture on the mobile device.
 Data and privacy for Azure AI Services can be found [here](/legal/cognitive-services/face/data-privacy-security).

 ### Does Face Check Require MS Authenticator?